 dbt Core, by dbt labs, is one of these modern data transformation providers.
 More than just a SQL tool, dbt Core comes with a set of advanced features to modernized SQL.
 These include industry and engineering best practices such as testing, version control and data lineage.
 Documentation includes directed acyclic graphs (DAGs) to help visualize SQL model dependencies to build trust in the data.

-Because of these advancements, we find our customers favor a SQL-based approach to transformations using dbt.
+Because of these advancements, we find our customers favor a SQL-based approach to transformations using dbt Core.
 To support our customers, Fivetran uses dbt Core to power transformations for customers for an automated and reliable solution.
-We have also built Fivetran dbt Packages with prebuilt SQL logic to reduce the technical barrier to entry, and help data teams accelerate the time to insights.
+We have also built Fivetran data models with prebuilt SQL logic to reduce the technical barrier to entry, and help data teams accelerate the time to insights.

-Request a demo to learn more about how Fivetran Transformations, powered by dbt, can help your data team modernize your data transformations.
+Request a demo to learn more about how Fivetran Transformations for dbt Core* can help your data team modernize your data transformations.